nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The resident's details are incorrectly formatted (e.g phone number/email/year format does not conform, OR room number is invalid).
+The resident's details are incorrectly formatted (e.g. phone number/email/year format does not conform, OR room number is invalid).
     * 1a1.
 SunRez displays an error stating which field is incorrectly formatted and requests the user to try again after fixing the stated error.

         Use case ends.
 * 1b.
 The resident's phone number or email are in use by an existing resident.
     * 1b1.
 SunRez displays an error stating which field is already in use and requests the user to try again after fixing the stated error.

         Use case ends.
 * 2a.
-Sunrez encounters an error while saving the content.
+SunRez encounters an error while saving the content.
     * 2a1.
 SunRez shows an error message and requests the user to try their command again.

         Use case ends.

 ### UC-002 List all residents